eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

   "operation": "EQUALS", /* One of EQUALS, LESS_THAN, GREATER_THAN, LESS_THAN_OR_EQUAL,
                             GREATER_THAN_OR_EQUAL, REGEX, REGEX_REGION, IS_SET, IS_NOT_NULL */
-  "negate": false, /* whether this is a negative test */ "checkType": "VALUE", /* One of VALUE, SIZE or TIMESTAMP */ }
+  "negate": false, /* whether this is a negative test */ "checkType": "VALUE" /* One of VALUE, SIZE or TIMESTAMP */ }
 ```